-60 years on from their famous 1-2 finish in the 24 Hours of Le Mans race, a rare occurrence for a privateer, IGNITION will showcase some of the iconic cars that made the Ecurie Ecosse name during the late 1950’s, including the Jaguar D-Type which secured the team’s first Le Mans triumph in 1956.
+60 years on from their famous 1-2 finish in the 24 Hours of Le Mans race, a rare occurrence for a privateer, IGNITION showcased some of the iconic cars that made the Ecurie Ecosse name during the late 1950’s, including the Jaguar D-Type which secured the team’s first Le Mans triumph in 1956.

-Also appearing at the festival will be the new age Ecurie Ecosse Team, fronted by Director and Driver Alasdair McCaig.
+Also appearing at the festival was the new age Ecurie Ecosse Team, fronted by Director and Driver Alasdair McCaig.
 The team recently followed in their predecessor's footsteps when Colin Noble and Tony Wells took to the Circuit de la Sarthe to take part in the ‘Road to Le Mans’, a curtain raiser to June’s main event.

 A total of five cars will join Ecurie’s famous Transporter on display: